Isopoda instructions to editors

 Back in the grid, you can allocate the correct character states to each taxa by clicking “Edit” in the grid cells.

 Click on [add state] to assign the correct character state.
 A character state can be easily removed by clicking [remove character state].
-Click on [choose datasource] to link a source or click on the little grey arrow next no "Quick datasource selection" to quickly add preselected sources.
+Click on [choose datasource] to link a source.

 Click "regenerate" when finished.